erdtman/Cleartext-JOSE/BOF.md

 - The primary target for the enhanced JWS and JWE schemes are information centric systems where the clear text approach simplifies documentation and debugging.

+- There are currently IETF standards in the workings which embed signed messages in outer a JSON object holding an object "type indicator".
+Using this proposal such workarounds wouldn't be necessary.

 - The connection to EcmaScript enables you to also sign JavaScript objects which for example can be used in Web pages.

 Agenda